yodrew/yodrew.github.io/_pages/air.md

 2. prepare pattern with instructions in [fabricate](/make#fabricate)
 3. cardboard
 	- fold at creases a little past 90°
-	- edges of hood that fold into each other: crush to 45° so that edges of outer facing of cardboard touch
+	- edges of hood that fold into each other: crush to 45° so that edges of outer facing of cardboard meet
-	- put glue into creases before folding cardboard into final shape.
+	- put glue into creases (except hood flange crease) before folding cardboard into final shape.
 Hold vent pieces in position with books and boards while glue dries.
 	- glue the seals onto hood, long skinny ones first
+	- put glue into hood flange crease and hold in position till it dries
 4. line wall and hood pieces with muslin, except on flaps, gluing it on
 5. position one vent wall on door so that it is 5 above high point of floor in swing area of door.
 Tack in place with masking tape.
 Once it is perfect, mark its position with tape.
 Duplicate marks on the other side of the door.
 6. attach muslin over area of door that vent will cover.
 Width: 420.
 Length: from 20 above wall on one side to same height on other, wrapped under the door.
 Use double-sided tape.
 Seal with finger nail.
 If no hood is needed, masking tape works, too.
 Use wall as guide or remove it and use tape marks.
 Remove wall afterward.